janmartenjongerius/janmartenjongerius.github.io/tools/preacher.md

 not intend to maintain some elaborate hosting setup that requires my constant attention, in this world filled with security risks.

-As you might have noticed by now, I also like to ramble on, so it is clear I need to focus my time on becoming a better writer than fine tuning my skills as a website hoster.
+As you might have noticed by now, I like to ramble on, so it is clear I need to focus my time on becoming a better writer than fine tuning my skills as a website hoster.

 As I've known for a couple of years, I wanted to set up a static website, just to keep the focus on writing and styling my website.
 Even though I'm really